georchestra/ansible/README.md

 A simple [ansible](http://docs.ansible.com) playbook to deploy a fullblown [geOrchestra](http://www.georchestra.org/) SDI instance.

+Right now, this will deploy a working geOrchestra from the **master** branch with mostly default configs and empty databases/datadirs.

 ## setup

 In order to deploy all the middleware and components of a geOrchestra instance, you just need to: